New Proposed Sessions

-We propose this informal session for 2017 at the next ASAO meeting in February 2017.
-It will examine the historical institutions that protected or empowered women in Polynesian societies, and also the impacts of modernity/globalisation that may have disempowered, or re-empowered women in new ways.
-Considerable interest in this new session has already been indicated.
+Twenty-one people expressed interest in this informal session that explored historical institutions that protected or empowered women in Polynesian societies, and also the impacts of modernity/globalisation that may have disempowered, or re-empowered women in new ways.
+At the session, thirteen participants attended the meeting, nine abstracts were circulated, four participants

 Melani Anae, Pacific Studies, University of Auckland; <firstname.lastname@example.org>

 Penelope Schoeffel, Centre for Samoan Studies, National University of Samoa; <email@example.com>